microsoft/semantic-kernel/dotnet/samples/Demos/FunctionInvocationApproval/README.md

 # Function Invocation Approval

-This console application shows how to use function invocation filter (`IFunctionInvocationFilter`) to invoke Kernel Function only if such operation was approved.
+This console application shows how to use function invocation filter (`IFunctionInvocationFilter`) to invoke a Kernel Function only if such operation was approved.
-If function invocation was rejected, the result will contain an information about this, so LLM can react accordingly.
+If function invocation was rejected, the result will contain the reason why, so the LLM can respond appropriately.

-Application uses a sample plugin that allows to build a software by following development stages: collection of requirements, design, implementation, testing and deployment.
+The application uses a sample plugin which builds software by following these development stages: collection of requirements, design, implementation, testing and deployment.

 Each step can be approved or rejected.
-Based on that, LLM will decide how to proceed.
+Based on that, the LLM will decide how to proceed.

 ## Configuring Secrets